Matrix Algebras with a Certain Compression Property I: Structure Theory for Matrix Algebras

 If $\mathcal{A}$ is an irreducible algebra of linear transformations on a finite-dimensional vector space $\mathcal{V}$ over an algebraically closed field, then $\mathcal{A}$ is the algebra of all linear transformations on $\mathcal{V}$.

 \end{thm}

-As a consequence of Burnside's Theorem, every proper subalgebra of $\mm_n$ can be block upper triangularized with respect to some basis for $\cc^n$.
-The diagonal blocks of this decomposition are themselves algebras.
-Thus, Burnside's Theorem may be applied to these blocks successively to obtain a maximal block upper triangularization of the algebra.
+As a consequence of Burnside's Theorem, every proper subalgebra $\mc{A}$ of $\mm_n$ can be block upper triangularized with respect to some orthonormal basis for $\cc^n$.
+Since the diagonal blocks in this decomposition are themselves algebras, Burnside's Theorem may be applied to these blocks successively to obtain a maximal block upper triangularization of $\mc{A}$.